minapash/stats220/README.md

 # stats220
 ![](https://media.tenor.com/XLwkPdamUikAAAAi/hello-kitty.gif)

-\nThis is my repo for STATS 220.
+This is my repo for STATS 220.

 **A little about me:**